progressivis/progressivis/doc/userguide.md

 The easiest environment to run progressive programs is Jupyter Lab notebooks.
 **ProgressiVis** comes with widgets, visualizations, and mechanisms to navigate notebooks in a non-linear way to follow the progression of modules.
-ProgressiVis offers two levels of programming, a low-level, as shown in the first example above, and a high-level designed for Jupyter Lab notebooks, more convenient, hiding boilerplate code and providing convenient widgets and navigation mechanisms to manage the non-sequential style of ProgressiVis programs.
+ProgressiVis offers two levels of programming: a low-level, as shown in the first example above, and a high-level designed for Jupyter Lab notebooks, more convenient, hiding boilerplate code and providing convenient widgets and navigation mechanisms to manage the non-sequential style of ProgressiVis programs.

 Alternatively, progressive programs can be run in a _headless_ environment.